FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 [Example of listing entities](/docs/user/en/get-started/example/update-entity.graphql)
 </SourceCodeTabs>

-The main difference is that you have to pass a primary key of existing entity to modify and specify only those mutations that mutate already existing data.
+The main difference is that you must pass a primary key of an existing entity to modify and specify only those mutations that mutate already existing data.

 For more information, see the [write API description](../use/api/write-data.md#upsert).